What does it mean for us to have a God of pleasures?

 We bless You, Father God, for being a God of pleasures!
 Teach our hearts how kind You are, and all the good things this means for us!
 May these truths capture our hearts in wonder… and never let go!
 The Name of Jesus!

-Read Parts 1 and 2 in this series on Psalm 36:78.
-Putting Our Trust Under the Shadow of God’s Wings, and Drinking of the River of God’s Pleasures & Delights.
+Read this series on Psalm 36:7-8.
+Part 1: Putting Our Trust Under the Shadow of God’s Wings, and Part 2: Drinking of the River of God’s Pleasures & Delights.